markwu35/home_app/README.md

-# UCSB Collab App for Cons
+# UCSB Collaborate Labs App

-Meteor application to the UCSB Collab App.
+Single-page Meteor.js application to the UCSB Collaborate Labs

 ## About

 * You must have [Meteor](https://www.meteor.com/) and [MongoDB](https://www.mongodb.com/) installed to run the app
 * Run on localhost:3000
-* A web app dedicated for the cons at UCSB Collab
+* A web app dedicated for the hardworking friends at UCSB Collaborate Labs
-* All-In-One record-keeping application for cleaning records, workshops signup, labs info, lab no show records, and wireFrame entries
+* All-In-One record-keeping application for cleaning records, workshops signup, labs info, lab no show records, wireFrame entries, writeups, and much more to come.

 ## Features